stelcodes/nuzzle/README.md

 (nuzz/publish pages)
 ```

-Nuzzle's whole interface is just four functions in the `nuzzle.api` namespace:
-- `(nuzzle.api.publish pages {:keys [base-url overlay-dir publish-dir]})`: Exports the static site to disk.
-  - `base-url` - Optional but required for sitemap and Atom feed generation.
-URL where site will be hosted.
-Must start with "http://" or "https://".
-  - `overlay-dir` - Optional path to a directory that will be overlayed on top of the static web site, useful for including static assets.
-Defaults to `nil` (no overlay).
-  - `publish-dir` - Optional path to a directory to publish the site into.
-Be careful, all prior contents of this directory will be lost!
-Defaults to `"dist"`.
-- `(nuzzle.api.serve pages {:keys [overlay-dir port]})`: Starts a web server (http-kit) for a live preview of the website, building each page from scratch upon each request.
-  - `overlay-dir` - Same as above.
-  - `port`: Optional port number for server to listen on.
-Defaults to `6899`.
-- `(nuzzle.api.enrich pages)`: Nuzzle adds some data to each page map before calling the `render-content` and `render-page` functions Nuzzle's transformations.
-- `(nuzzle.api.enrich-diff pages)`: Pretty prints a colorized diff of your pages before and after Nuzzle's transformations.

 ## Pages Map
 Nuzzle uses a map to model a static site where every key is a URL and every value is a map of details about the page.
 The pages map is validated by `clojure.spec`.
 You can find the [pages spec here](https://github.com/stelcodes/nuzzle/blob/main/src/nuzzle/schemas.clj).